Unity-Technologies/Graphics/com.unity.render-pipelines.lightweight/Documentation~/integration-with-post-processing.md

 - Motion Vector-based effects, including Motion Blur and Temporal Anti-aliasing.

 - Screen Space Reflections (SSR), because they require a G-Buffer and expensive rendering calculations.
 To be able to scale across hardware, LWRP doesn’t use SSR.
 - Compute-based effects by default, including Auto-exposure, Ambient Occlusion (MSVO) and Debug Monitors.
-You _can_ use these effects in LWRP, but only if your target hardware supports [Compute Shaders](<https://docs.unity3d.com/Manual/class-ComputeShader.html>).
-If your target hardware does not support compute shaders, Unity disables the post-processing effect at run time.

 ## Post-processing in LWRP for mobile devices